Contact us

 • The baseline for Kariba will be revalidated and audited this year (2023) and this will impact all the cumulatively emitted carbon credits from the project.
 And while the real observed deforestation catches up with the previously modeled baseline, no additional carbon credits will be issued to the project.
 South Pole is working to update the baseline in an open and transparent way, in line with the most recent methodology version.

 • Our preliminary review shows that the deforestation rate in the reference area around Kariba has been slower than expected (which in itself is a wonderful outcome for Zimbabwe and global climate action!) and lower deforestation rates towards the end of the project's first 10-year crediting period will be factored in.
-Starting with 2021 and onwards, South Pole will move this project into a jurisdictional baseline setting applying the deforestation risk allocation method.
+South Pole will help move this project into a jurisdictional baseline setting applying the deforestation risk allocation method.

 • Any early issuances of carbon credits in this first ten-year period of the 30-year long Kariba project will be balanced out, and future credit issuances will be adjusted accordingly to reflect the actual pace of deforestation on the ground.
 If any adjustments are needed, they will come out of future credit issuances